 Between Barn Bay and Sand Rock Bluff there is only one place to camp at Little Cascade Bay.
 South of the bluff there are campsites every 1-2 km.

 For most people the Cascade to Gorge River will take 2 long days.
-However some of us do it in one day.
-So if your young, VERY fit and want a challenge you can try to do it in one day.
-My sister Robin holds the record of 8 hours from our house at Gorge River to her car at the road end!!
+However, some of us do it in one day.
+So if you’re young, VERY fit and want a challenge, you can try to do it in one day.
+My sister, Robin holds the family record of 8 hours from our house at Gorge River to her car at the road end!!

-When you get to Gorge River it is rarely possible to simply walk across.
-Only at spring low tides.
-Just on the south side of the Gorge River is my families house.
-About 9-10 months of the year there is someone here.
-So if you stand on the north side and yell or whistle Mum and Dad will hear you.
+When you get to Gorge River it is rarely possible to simply walk across; only at spring low tides.
+Just on the south side of the Gorge River is my family’s house.
+About 9-10 months of the year there is someone here, so if you stand on the north side and yell or whistle, Mum or Dad will hear you.
 We have a small boat to ferry people across and we are more than happy to give you a ride.
 Please don’t hesitate to yell for a ride!
 We love seeing people tramping this coastline.

 Caution: If there has been heavy rain in the night it won’t always be possible to take a boat across this river.
 Be Careful.

-You can also contact Mum and Dad ahead of time by email email@example.com to let them know your coming.
-They will have the kettle boiling and there’s always a cup of tea and waiting for you at Gorge River!
-Anyone is welcome any time.
+You can also contact Mum and Dad ahead of time by email firstname.lastname@example.org to let them know you’re coming.
+They will have the kettle boiling and there’s always a cup of tea waiting for you at Gorge River!
+Anyone is welcome at any time.
 We also have New Zealand’s most isolated art gallery!

 On the south side of the river just next to our house you will find the Gorge River DOC Hut.
 It has 6 bunks and is for public use.
-Its almost always empty except for late March and early April which is the hunting season and you might have to share with some hunters.
+It’s almost always empty except for late March and early April which is the hunting season, when you might have to share with some hunters.

-At Gorge River there is an airstrip and it is a good place arrange an fixed wing aeroplane or helicopter to pick you up if you don’t plan to walk the whole coast line.
-The closest helicopter is near Jackson’s bay and is called Greenstone Helicopters.
+There is an airstrip at Gorge River and it is a good place to arrange for a fixed-wing aeroplane or a helicopter to pick you up if you don’t plan to walk the whole coastline.
+The closest helicopter, called Greenstone Helicopters is based near Jackson Bay.

 This is the longest stretch of coastline and can easily be broken up into 2 days by camping part way.
-There are camp sites on the north side of Ryans Creek, both sides of The Hacket, 1km north of Awarua Point and some places between there and Awarua River.
+There are camp sites on the north side of Ryans Creek, both sides of the Hacket River, 1km north of Awarua Point and some places between there and Awarua River.

-Basically you follow the coastline all the way.
-Above above half tide you have to scramble over a small bluff 1km south of Gorge River and inside Big Bay there is a track that goes for 100m behind Crayfish Rock.
+Basically, you follow the coastline all the way.
+Above half tide you have to scramble over a small bluff 1km south of Gorge River and inside Big Bay there is a track that goes for 100m behind Crayfish Rock.
 Both are obvious and easy to find.

 Caution: Ryan’s creek and the Hacket River are usually easy to cross.
 BUT if there has been heavy rain during the night they can be flooded and impassable.

-The boulders between The Hacket River and Awarua River are slow going and its a little bit easier at low tide.
+The boulders between Hacket River and Awarua River are slow going but it’s a little bit easier at low tide.
 This is the hardest part of the whole coastline.